Get ready for winter 2026!

 Peter Ball held the Presidency through the middle of this era.
 He's recorded as President at the Annual General Meetings of both 27 June 1997 and 26 June 1998, chairing each meeting.
 By the Board meeting of 5 December 1998, and again in the 1999 AGM notice, Barry McFadzean is President.
 The handover happened sometime in the second half of 1998; the exact date isn't recorded.
 Both men also appear at different points connected to the Treasurer's role in the records, so it isn't fully clear how the two offices were shared or handed on around this time.

-Mary Clemesha served as Director and Secretary for most of this period.
-The 1997 AGM was held at her home in Olola Avenue, Vaucluse, with Mary and fellow Director Robert Mason thanked for providing food and drink, and Mary again for the use of the house.
+Mary Clemesha served as Director and Secretary for most of this period — her name appears as "Clemesha" in most records and occasionally as "Clemsha" in one set of computerised ledgers.
+The 1997 AGM was held at her home, 49 Olola Avenue, Vaucluse, with Mary and fellow Director Robert Mason thanked for providing food and drink, and Mary again for the use of the house.
 By late 1999, Gerald Lynch signs the AGM notice as "Secretary and Director," so the role passed to him at some point that year; again, no exact date survives.

-The Board across these years also included Mark Cahill, Peter Shea, Eric Sierins (who resigned in 1998/99 and was replaced by Jill Murray), Madeleine Spitzer (who retired from the Board in 1999), and Janet McFadzean, who was a Director in her own right as well as the club's Booking Officer.
+The Board across these years also included Mark Cahill, Peter Shea (who left the Board at some point between the 1998 AGM and the December 1998 meeting, for reasons not recorded, and returned in 2000), Eric Sierins (who resigned in 1998/99 and was replaced by Jill Murray), Madeleine Spitzer (who retired from the Board in 1999), and Janet McFadzean, who was a Director in her own right as well as the club's Booking Officer.

 Kalymaro's membership through this era was made up largely of families.
 The Ball family alone had eight members recorded at once; the Druces, McFadzeans, Clemeshas, Lynches, Cahills, Carlisles, Hallidays, Hendrys, O'Briens, Murrays and Sheas each had four or more.
 Parents and children skied under the same family name, and much of the club's day-to-day character came from this — an extended group of families who happened to also run a lodge and a set of accounts together.